pimoroni/as7343-python/TECHNICAL.md

 # Overview

-Uses six 16-bit ADCs switched over the 5x5 arrya via SMUX and then output sequentially into the 18-entry, 16-bit data registers.
+Uses six 16-bit ADCs switched over the 5x5 array via SMUX and then output sequentially into the 18-entry, 16-bit data registers.

 # Channels